 Textbooks and supplies are sold at the College Bookstore.
 For most of the academic year the Bookstore is open 7:45 a.m.-7:00 p.m.
-Monday-Thursday and 7:45 a.m.-4:00 p.m.
+Monday-Thursday and 7:45 a.m.-3:00 p.m.
 Friday.
 However, at the beginning of each academic term the Bookstore also maintains additional hours for a short period of time.
-Check with the Switchboard for specific hours.